 John Doherty, Queens University Belfast, Reticulated Giraffe Project

 At the age of three Dagg was inspired when, on her first visit to Chicago’s Brookfield Zoo, she viewed her first giraffe.
 The toddler had already expressed much interest in this strange, beautiful, elegant beast before that portentous visit.

-In August of 1956, at the age of 23, she made a solo journey to study giraffes in Africa
+In August of 1956, at the age of 23, Dagg made a solo journey to study giraffes in Africa.

 Our giraffe champion married, had three children, wrote a cornucopia of articles appearing in the most prestigious journals, secured her doctorate—only to become a victim of rampant gender bias.